 Events occur that require the scope of the project to change.
 Changes in the marketplace may require change in a product design or the timing of the product delivery.
 Changes in the client's management team or the financial health of the client may also result in changes in the project scope.
 Changes in the project schedule, budget, or product quality influence the project plan.
 Generally, the later in the project the change occurs, the greater the increase to the project costs.
-Establishing a system for managing change during the project that captures changes to the project scope and assures that these changes are authorized by the appropriate level of management in the client's organization is the responsibility of the project plan to reflect the changes authorized by the client.
+Establishing a system for managing change during the project that captures changes to the project scope and assures that these changes are authorized by the appropriate level of management in the client's organization is the responsibility of the project manager.
+The project manager also analyzes the cost and schedule impacts of these changes and adjusts the project plan to reflect the changes authorized by the client.
 Changes to the scope can cause costs to increase or decrease.